w3f/polkadot-wiki/docs/learn/how-to/set-clear-identity.md

 To set an identity, follow the steps below:

 1\.
-Click the three vertical dots next to your account and select "Set on-chain identity".
+Click the three vertical dots next to your account and select "Set on-chain identity."

 ![](../../assets/how-to/65024782723.png)